uzairsayyed-005/github-final-project/CONTRIBUTING.md

 Thank you for your interest in contributing!

+## Contributions Welcome
+All contributions, bug reports, bug fixes, documentation improvements, enhancements, and ideas are welcome.

 ## How to Contribute
 1. Fork the repository
 2. Create a new branch